Polariton Laser in the Bardeen-Cooper-Schrieffer Regime: Abstract

 \section{Abstract}

-Microcavity exciton polariton systems can have a wide range of macroscopic quantum effects that may be turned into better photonic technologies\cite{fraser_physics_2016,sanvitto_road_2016}.
-Polariton Bose-Einstein condensation (BEC) and photon lasing have been widely accepted in the limits of low and high carrier densities\cite{deng_exciton-polariton_2010}, but identification of the expected Bardeen-Cooper-Schrieffer (BCS) state\cite{keeling_collective_2007} at intermediate densities remains elusive.
-While all three phases feature coherent photon emission, essential differences exist in their matter media.
-Most studies to date characterize only the photon field.
-Here, using a microcavity with strong- and weak-couplings co-existing in orthogonal linear polarizations, we directly measure the electronic gain in the matter media of a polariton laser, demonstrating a BCS-like polariton laser above the Mott transition density.
-Theoretical analysis reproduces the absorption spectra and lasing frequency shifts, revealing an electron distribution function characteristic of a polariton BCS state but modified by incoherent pumping and dissipation.
+Microcavity exciton polariton systems can have a wide range of macroscopic quantum effects that may be turned into better photonic technologies.
+Polariton Bose-Einstein condensation and photon lasing have been widely accepted in the limits of low and high carrier densities, but identification of the expected Bardeen-Cooper-Schrieffer (BCS) state at intermediate densities remains elusive, as the optical-gain mechanism cannot be directly inferred from existing experiments.
+Here, using a microcavity with strong polarization selectivity, we gain direct experimental access to the reservoir absorption in the presence of polariton condensation and lasing, which reveals a fermionic gain mechanism underlying the polariton laser.
+A microscopic many-particle theory shows that this polariton lasing state is consistent with an open-dissipative-pumped system analog of a polaritonic BCS state.

-Many material systems are well-known for exotic collective quantum effect.
-Ultracold atoms can exhibit BEC\cite{dalfovo_theory_1999,leggett_bose-einstein_2001}, conventional superconductors can exhibit the BCS state\cite{bardeen_theory_1957}, semiconductors in a resonant cavity can exhibit lasing\cite{chow_semiconductor-laser_1994}.
-Semiconductor microcavity polaritons, formed via strong coupling between bound electron-hole pairs and light, have been discussed to exhibit a range of many-body phases that bridge phenomena of both matter and light systems and involve both fermionic and bosonic quantum statistics\cite{keeling_collective_2007,carusotto_quantum_2013}.
-Three of the most studied phase transitions include the polariton BEC and polariton lasing transitions\cite{imamoglu_quantum_1996} (Fig.\ \ref{sketch-lasing.fig}b), the polaritonic BCS transition\cite{keeling-etal.05, kamide_what_2010,byrnes_bcs_2010} (Fig.\ \ref{sketch-lasing.fig}c), and the conventional lasing transition\cite{szymanska_polariton_2003} (Fig.\ \ref{sketch-lasing.fig}d).
-As we compare in Fig.\ \ref{sketch-lasing.fig}, while all three lead to coherent emission, they have distinct microscopic origins.